alexwpratt/alexwpratt.github.io/posts/quotes.md

 "There is nothing else that so kills the ambitions of a person as criticisms from superiors.
 I never criticize anyone.
 I believe in giving a person incentive to work.
 So I am anxious to praise but loath to find fault.
 If I like anything, I am hearty in my approbation and lavish in my praise." - Charles Schwab

-"I judge people by their own principles—not by my own." - Martin Luther King Jr.
+"I judge people by their own principles— not by my own." - Martin Luther King Jr.

 "Action springs out of what we fundamentally desire … and the best piece of advice which can be given to would-be persuaders, whether in business, in the home, in the school, in politics, is: First, arouse in the other person an eager want.
 He who can do this has the whole world with him.
 He who cannot walks a lonely way." - Harry A. Overstreet